 Aspen Acres fire in Custer and Pueblo counties

-Driven by 100 mph winds, a wildfire that sparked Monday morning in in southern Colorado exploded in size, racing across nearly 23,000 acres — roughly 36 square miles — and forcing evacuations, according to the Pueblo County Sheriff’s Office.
+Driven by 100 mph winds, a wildfire that sparked Monday morning in in southern Colorado exploded in size, racing across more than 28,000 acres — roughly 44 square miles — as it destroyed at least 100 structures and and forced evacuations, according to the Pueblo County Sheriff’s Office.

-As of Monday evening, the 22,827-acre Aspen Acres fire was the second-largest wildfire burning in Colorado — behind the fatal, more than 30,000-acre Snyder fire — despite its short lifespan.
-Its burn area is close to 36 square miles.
+As of Tuesday morning, the 28,314-acre wildfire was the second-largest wildfire burning in Colorado — behind the fatal, more than 30,000-acre Snyder fire — despite its short lifespan.
+Its burn area grew by more than 5,000 acres, or 8 square miles, overnight.

 Authorities have ordered mandatory evacuations in the Beulah, Rye, San Isabel Lake, Aspen Acres, Lazy Acres and Bishops Castle areas, as well as for Colorado 165 from Colorado 96 south to the Pueblo County line, 3R Road to Waterbarrel Road and South Burnt Mill Road to Interstate 25, about 2 miles south of Pueblo’s Southgate area.